Chief Executive Officer and Co-founder, Kinvolved

 Throughout her work, Megan has developed and maintained relationships with host government representatives, international and national NGOs, civil society, and donors.
 Earlier in her career, she managed Harvard University’s Scholars at Risk Program and taught in Japan through the Japan Exchange and Teaching (JET) Program.
 Megan holds a Master in Public Policy from the Harvard Kennedy School and a B.A. in Political Science from Amherst College.
 After graduate school, she spent a year as a Sauvé Scholar at McGill University.
 She is a Council on Foreign Relations Term Member, Humanity in Action Senior Fellow, and Truman National Security Fellow.

-Alex is a Vice President at Lazard and based in New York.
-He focuses on mergers and acquisitions advisory for clients in the global media, telecom and technology sectors.
-Prior to New York, he was based in Beijing for over four years where he worked on cross-border M&A and strategic advisory assignments for both foreign and Chinese companies.
-He started his career in finance in Paris.
-He is passionate about international business and policy issues, and has a strong interest in particular for international relations and global governance matters between the U.S., France and Asia.
+Alex is a Vice President at Evercore Partners and based in New York.
+Prior to Evercore, Alex worked at Lazard for 8 years in Paris, Beijing and New York, where he focused on financial and strategic advisory for clients in the media, telecom and technology sectors.
+He was based in Beijing from 2011 to 2015 where he worked on cross-border M&A and strategic advisory assignments in Mainland China and Hong Kong for both foreign and Chinese companies.
+He is passionate about international business and policy matters, especially issues related to the U.S., France and Asia.
 He also supports initiatives related to development and cultural exchange with respect to Cuba, where his mother was born.
 He is both French and American through his parents, and has lived in Asia for more than twelve years.
 He is an alumnus of Sciences Po Paris and Harvard Business School.

 Executive Director, Columbia Genome Center